aws-ia/taskcat/README.md

 ### Local Parameter Overrides.
 In certain situations it may be desirable to introduce local Parameter Override values.
 Taskcat supports this via two files.

-The first is located within the home-directory of the running user.
+The first is located .aws directory within the home-directory of the running user.
 ```
-~/.taskcat_global_override.json
+~/.aws/.taskcat_global_override.json
 ```

 The second applies per-project and is located the 'CI' directory.